 Missouri is a modified no-fault divorce state.
 But what does that mean?

-Basically it means that the divorcing party does not have to prove that their spouse committed some kind of misconduct, such as adultery or abandonment, for the court to grant the divorce.
-All that has to be proven, with regards to grounds, is that the marriage is irretrievable broken, that there is no likelihood that the marriage can be preserved.
+Basically, it means that the divorcing party does not have to prove that their spouse committed some kind of misconduct, such as adultery or abandonment, for the court to grant the divorce.
+All that has to be proven, with regards to grounds, is that the marriage is irretrievably broken, that there is no likelihood that the marriage can be preserved.
 In addition, there are residency requirements that must also be met.

 However, this does not mean that conduct on the part of the spouse is not relevant.